About Shine

 • Promote interaction between departments within schools, including English, Art & Design, Business Studies and IT, interaction with the local community and between pupils, teachers and the wider business community

-By recognising the energy and creativity of schoolchildren with an awards ceremony we are not only celebrating their hard work and exuberant voices, but also illuminating potential paths into the world after school.
-By inviting schools from all over the country to partake, we are also creating a forum for them to share their experiences and points of view.
+By recognising the innovation and creativity of students with an awards ceremony, we are not only celebrating their hard work and exuberant voices, but also illuminating potential paths into the world after school.
+By inviting schools from all over the country to partake, we are also creating a forum for them to share their unique experiences and perspectives.

 Find out what it's like to attend Shine